qnts/jwt_provider2/docs/jwt-provider.md

 token = jwt_request.create_token(user)
 ```

-To require valid jwt in private endpoint, we already registers a middleware `jwt` for us to authenticate user.
+To require valid jwt in private endpoint, we already registers a middleware `jwt` for you to authenticate user.
 Just add `jwt` to the middleware decorator:

 ```python
 @http.route()